 There's a problem with this - many yacht charter fleets will not be in the area thanks to hurricane season that runs between July and November.
 If booked and a hurricane is on its way your vacation will be canceled.
 There is no minimising the danger of being in the region in a hurricane - there is no escape and with the general trend for ever fiercer storms, it is not an experience to even risk being around for.

 The sailing season runs from December to June with the hurricane season hitting in June and ending in November.
 Winds are dominated by the NE Trade Winds and can sit at up to 20 knots, firm and steady all day.

 Hurricanes have recently given the region a big kicking and are not to be underestimated.
-Generally speaking it is impossible to hire a yacht during this time.
+Generally speaking it is impossible to rent a yacht during this time.

 What are the Marinas in Nelson's Dockyard?

-When are the best times to hire a boat in Nelson's Dockyard?
+When are the best times to rent a boat in Nelson's Dockyard?

-Do you have to pay a deposit when hiring a Yacht in Nelson's Dockyard?
+Do you have to pay a deposit when renting a Yacht in Nelson's Dockyard?

 What happens if my Yacht breaks down?